krakend/krakend-documentation/endpoints/content-types.md

 skip_header_image: true
 ---

-An important concept to get familiar with is that **by default, KrakenD does not work as a reverse proxy** (unless you use the [`no-op` encoding](/docs/endpoints/no-op/)).
-When clients consume upstream services content through KrakenD, it is **automatically transformed to the encoding of your choice**, and you have the opportunity to manipulate and aggregate data easily.
+An important concept to get familiar with is that by default, KrakenD **does not work as a reverse proxy** (unless you use the [`no-op` encoding](/docs/endpoints/no-op/)).

+When clients consume upstream services content through KrakenD, the response is **automatically transformed to the encoding of your choice**, independently of the encoding it had in origin, and you have the opportunity to [manipulate and aggregate data](/docs/endpoints/response-manipulation/) easily.

-KrakenD can send these responses back to the client **in different formats** to what your services provide.
-We call the encoding you provide to the end-user the `output_encoding`, while the content your services (backend) provide to KrakenD we call them `encoding`.
+KrakenD can send these responses back to the client **in different formats** than provided by your services (in KrakenD jargon, `backend`).
+We call the encoding you return to the end-user the `output_encoding`, and `encoding` the one your services return to KrakenD.

 The request/response flow is: